lagriffedigitale/wp-install-with-wpcli/README.md

 ## Requirements
 * French language understanding (for the moment not translated...)
 * WP-CLI installed on your environment.
-[Check here how to install WP CLI](https://wp-cli.org/fr/#installation)
+[Check here to know how to install WP CLI](https://wp-cli.org/fr/#installation)